joergschultzelutter/core-aprs-client/README.md

 ## Sample APRS Client

 The following example illustrates a fully functional APRS bot.
-All you need to do is a modification of the input parser and the output processor.
+You will provide the APRS message input parser code and the generator responsible for the outgoing APRS message content.
 Everything else will be handled by the `core-aprs-client` framework.

 ```
 from CoreAprsClient import CoreAprsClient